NVIDIA/framework-reproducibility/README.md

 code, see github/NVIDIA/framework-determinism
 [issue 36](https://github.com/NVIDIA/framework-determinism/issues/36).

+When deterministic ops are expected, version 2.7 of TensorFlow will force `num_parallel_calls` to `1` for `map` and `interleave` stages where a `map_func` contains stateful ops.
+This may reduce the performance of data-loaders built using `tf.data.Dataset` that have not been restructured as described above.
+A future version of TensorFlow may perform the required restructuring automatically.

-The methods of `tf.data.Dataset` (such as map) that have a `num_parallel_calls` parameter also have a `deterministic` parameter.
+The methods of `tf.data.Dataset` (such as both map and interleave) that have a `num_parallel_calls` parameter also have a `deterministic` parameter.
 When set to `True`, `deterministic` forces the elements to be produced in a repeatable order when `num_parallel_calls` is greater than 1; when set to `False`, the constraint is relaxed; if not set, then `tf.data.Options.experimental_deterministic` (which defaults to `True`) controls the behavior.
 Therefore, for determinism, don't set the `deterministic` parameter in any of the methods and also don't change `tf.data.Options.experimental_deterministic` from the default.

 `tf.image` ops that use pseudorandom number generators (and therefore produce a